The Harrington Jacket

 Like so many other iconic menswear styles like the three-piece suit, the trench coat, and riding coats, the Harrington Jacket has Great Britain to thank for its origin.
 It was developed in Manchester, England in the 1930s and gained massive popularity during the 1950s and 1960s.

-Leading men like James Dean wore them in movies like “Rebel Without a Cause” and countless frontmen of British bands in the 60s and beyond have counted on the Harrington Jacket as a wardrobe staple.
+James Dean wore them in movies like “Rebel Without a Cause” and countless frontmen of British bands in the 60s and beyond have counted on the Harrington Jacket as a wardrobe staple.

 How to Wear a Harrington Jacket